Looking back at Johnny Gaudreau's special night against the Tampa Bay Lightning

 On Thursday, a devastating tragedy left the entire hockey community in deep sorrow and mourning.
 NHL star Johnny Gaudreau and his younger brother Matthew Gaudreau were killed by a suspected drunken driver while riding bicycles on Thursday night in New Jersey.
 The brothers were preparing to celebrate their sister Katie's wedding the next day, adding a layer of unimaginable devastation to the loss of two young men.

 Johnny Gaudreau, often referred to as “Johnny Hockey”, was best known for his time in Calgary, where he was drafted as the 104th overall pick in the fourth round of the 2011 NHL draft.
-He played the first nine seasons of his professional career with the Calgary Flames, scoring 230 goals and 609 points in 602 regular season games, before joining the Columbus Blue Jacket in July of 2022.
+He played the first nine seasons of his professional career with the Calgary Flames, scoring 230 goals and 609 points in 602 regular season games, before joining the Columbus Blue Jackets in July of 2022.

 Gaudreau’s final season with the Flames was extremely special for both himself and the fanbase.
 He finished the regular season with a career-high in both goals and points, scoring 40 goals and 115 points, while also having an unbelievable plus/minus rating of +64, placing him within the top 50 all time for this stat (#45).
 And his linemates, Elias Lindholm and Matthew Tkachuk, also scored 40+ goals and finished the season with 82 and 104 points respectively, as well as making the top 100 all time list for plus/minus.